decentralised-dataexchange/bb-consent-playground/README.md

 ## About

-This repository hosts docker compose files for setting up playground for Consent BB.
+This repository hosts docker-compose files for setting up the playground for the Consent Building Block (BB) microservice.

 ## Requirements